apo11o-M/MCAerial_Mod/src/README.md

 ### Texture Files (.png files)
 The texture size must be a square and a power of 2, such as 16x16, 32x32, 64x64 etc.

-### Common issues
+Common issues:
-If one of the textures is broken, look at the json file.
+  - If one of the textures is broken, look at the json file.
 90% of times a broken texture is because of a faulty json file.

-If the texture works in the inventory but not on the ground, check the spelling and run the json validator on the json file in `assets.[youmodname].models.block`.
+  - If the texture works in the inventory but not on the ground, check the spelling and run the json validator on the json file in `assets.[youmodname].models.block`.

-If the texture works when placed but not in the inventory, check the spelling and run the json validator on the json file in `assets.[yourmodname].models.item`.
+  - If the texture works when placed but not in the inventory, check the spelling and run the json validator on the json file in `assets.[yourmodname].models.item`.

-If the texture doesn’t work at all, check the spelling and run the json validator on the json file in `assets.[yourmodname].blockstates`.
+  - If the texture doesn’t work at all, check the spelling and run the json validator on the json file in `assets.[yourmodname].blockstates`.

-If the texture still doesn’t work at all, check your image file, make sure it’s in png format and square size
+  - If the texture still doesn’t work at all, check your image file, make sure it’s in png format and square size

 ## Exporting your mod

+So you just finished building you mod, and the next step is to export it as .jar file that people can use.
   1. Open you command prompt inside your mod folder
   2. Run `gradlew build`, or `bash gradlew build` if you're running on macOS
   3. Once the build is done, go to your mod folder > build > libs and there will be two files in there.
 The one with the word "source" is the source code of your mod.
 KEEP IT!
 It's the other one that you post online or share to others.

+For sharing your mod online, I suggest create an account and upload your file to [Mediafire](https://www.mediafire.com/), and it will generate a link that anyone will be able to access and download.

 ### Common issues
 The command prompt shows “Build fail” when you are trying to export your mod.